matloff/worthycsds/README.md

 spent etc.  This is true both for a Master's degree and a PhD.

 Yes, you may be undecided at first.
 But if you go ahead and study at the graduate level, you need to be excited about it.
-If no, you probably will not derive much benefit from it.
+If not, you probably will not derive much benefit from it.

 Master's degree quality varies tremendously from school to school.
 If